 The PCI Special Interest Group (PCI-SIG) defines the specifications and compliance testing required to guarantee interoperability of PCI Express systems.
 The group was formed in 1992 and now has over 800 member companies developing products based on PCI-SIG released specifications.
 These specifications are free to their member organizations or individuals.
-PCI-SIG also offers PCIe testing and compliance workshops.
+PCI-SIG also offers PCIe testing, technical support, and compliance workshops.
 The PCI-SIG compliance library includes a comprehensive list of recommended equipment.

 The PCI Express test categories included in the PCI-SIG specifications include electrical testing, configuration testing, link protocol testing, transaction protocol testing and platform BIOS testing.
 Channel topologies have become much more complex as the data rates have increased.
 Using simulation to optimize power and signal integrity is a recommended practice for PCIe link evaluation.
 Determining whether data packets are reliably transferred can be performed by utilizing protocol validation at the physical layer.
-Transaction protocol testing can debug unwanted errors and ensure PCI-SIG compliance.
+Transaction protocol testing can check and debug unwanted errors and ensure PCI-SIG compliance.

 A jammer can manipulate live traffic to simulate errors in real time.
-The term “jamming” originated in the early 20th century to describe the deliberate interference introduced to disrupt enemy communication lines.
+The term “jamming” originated in the early 20th century to describe the deliberate interference introduced to disrupt enemy digital communication lines.
 For PCIe testing, a jammer is an inline error injection tool that can simulate real-world conditions and shorten test cycles.
 Often using pre-defined automated test scripts, a jammer can recreate a wide variety of error-testing scenarios.

 Jammers such as the Xgig are highly intelligent and protocol aware, and can utilize conditional jamming to maintain control over the test process and ensure comprehensive test coverage.
 Working in conjunction with a protocol analyzer or other PCIe tester, the jammer produces discernable triggers at the error injection points.
 By introducing errors into real-world environments, the responsiveness and efficacy of the error recovery process can be accurately discerned.

-The protocol analyzer is a versatile PCI Express tool for bus throughput and link performance measurement as well as packet monitoring and recording.
+The protocol analyzer is a versatile PCI Express product tool for bus throughput and link performance measurement as well as packet monitoring and recording.
 Additional triggering, error reporting and filtering features can enable rapid error identification.
 Jamming capabilities can artificially create latencies and retransmissions to exercise error-detection capabilities.

 Powerful analyzers with advanced trace analysis, traffic flow visibility and memory segmentation features are invaluable.
 The Xgig 4K16 Protocol Analyzer/Jammer allows simultaneous error injection and protocol analysis.
 Interoperability features include lane width support for x1, x2, x4, x8 and x16.
 Users are alerted to errors at every layer of the stack and advanced memory utilization empowers the simultaneous capture of multiple traces.

 PCIe test software is the backbone upon which protocol analyzer and jammer technology has continued to meet the increasing speed, functionality and versatility requirements.
-Well-designed software can automate repetitive functions, create customized routines based on released specifications and integrate multiple tools for seamless functionality.
+Well-designed software can help automate repetitive functions, create customized routines based on released specifications and integrate multiple tools for seamless functionality.
 Advanced reporting software can simplify complex data analysis and facilitate optimized interpretation.

 The Xgig Expert software provided with all Xgig analyzers creates a user-friendly interface that aids in rapid data interpretation, debugging and troubleshooting.
 The software efficiently sorts through captured events to characterize performance and interoperability issues, identify physical layer issues including protocol violations and organize results into comprehensive reports on demand.
-Additional reporting software can enable efficient data filtering, analysis and presentation capabilities.
+Additional reporting software can enable efficient data management filtering, analysis and presentation capabilities.

 PCI Express Troubleshooting

 A protocol analyzer equipped with analytical software can become an important and effective PCIe troubleshooting tool.
 The analyzer will enable the easy view of traffic flow and historical data necessary to pinpoint issues and chronology.
 The analyzer also has powerful trigger conditions with the ability to capture extremely long sequences and filtering capabilities for specific packets that further enhance investigative prowess.
 The logging of time-ordered sequences facilitates troubleshooting by detailing events directly before and after reported errors.

 Valuable Possibilities with PCIe Test Equipment

 Analyzers with a high level of visibility into traffic flow and advanced trace analysis will continue to be invaluable test tools with the upcoming release of PCIe 5.0.
 Jamming tools with the capability to manipulate live traffic create a robust level of simulation that otherwise would not be possible.
-The software behind these cutting-edge PCIe tools continues to tie it all together, with ever-improving interface and reporting enhancements that seamlessly unite the operator with the PCIe test case.
+The software behind these cutting-edge PCIe tools continues to tie it all together, with ever-improving interface and reporting enhancements that seamlessly unite the operator with the test case.